 The origins of customary units of measurement are fascinating.
 Many units evolved from practical, everyday measurements:

-• Inch: As mentioned, traditionally based on the width of a man's thumb.
+- Inch: Going back to this, traditionally based on the width of a man's thumb.

 Over time, these units were refined and standardized, but their historical roots reflect a human-centric approach to measurement.
 The scientific foundation of these units was solidified when standards were created to ensure consistency.
-For example, the National Institute of Standards and Technology (NIST) plays a crucial role in maintaining and defining these standards in the United States.
+Here's one way to look at it: the National Institute of Standards and Technology (NIST) has a big impact in maintaining and defining these standards in the United States.

 The Evolution of Customary Units